Recognizing the signs of clogged drains is essential:

 - Use Enzyme-Based Cleaners: Use enzyme-based drain cleaners periodically to break down organic matter in the pipes.

-- Be Mindful of What You Flush: Only flush human waste and toilet paper down the toilet.
+- Be Mindful of What You Flush: Only flush human waste and toilet paper.
 Items like hygiene products, diapers, and wipes should never be flushed.

 - Tree Root Prevention: If trees are near your sewer lines, consider installing root barriers or regular root treatments to prevent root intrusion.

-- Install a Water Softener: In areas with hard water, consider installing a water softener to reduce mineral buildup in pipes and appliances.
+- Install a Water Softener: In areas with hard water, consider installing one to reduce mineral buildup in pipes and appliances.

 - Insulate Exposed Pipes: In cold climates, insulate exposed pipes to prevent freezing and potential pipe bursts during winter.